 Mk IV would see widespread service not only with Bomber Command but also Fighter and Coastal Command among others all over the world serving with over 70 squadrons.

-Blenheims would be in action on the same day Britain declared war on Germany, 3rd September 1939, when a sole Mk IV from No. 139 Squadron flew over Germany on a reconnaissance mission.
-The type also
+Blenheims would be in action on the same day Britain declared war on Germany, 3rd September 1939, when a sole Mk IV from No. 139 Squadron flew over Germany on a reconnaissance mission over

 continued to serve overseas, not only with the Royal Air Force but other air forces including the Free French and Finnish.